carpentries-incubator/reproducible-publications-quarto/episodes/08-code-chunks.md

 exercises: 20
 questions:
 - "How do I run external scripts in an R Markdown document?"
-- "What are global knitr options?"
-- "What are global chunk options?"
+- "How can I avoid issues with relative paths?"
+- "How can I get my R Markdown document to render faster?
 - "What is inline code and when to use it?"
 objectives:
 - "Learn how to source external scripts to run within an rmd document to modularize your code."
-- "Learn about using global knitr options and global chunk options"
+- "Learn about using global knitr options to change your `.rmd` file's working directory."
+- "Learn how to load libraries and data for use throughout the whole `.rmd` document."
-- "Learn the syntax for inline code"
+- "Learn the syntax for inline code."
 keypoints:
 - "Learn how to externally source code `source()`"
 - "Learn how to modularize your code to make it more reproducible"
-- "Options for code chunks can be set at the individual level or at the global level"
-- "Use a setup chunk at the beginning of your document to declare global options"
+- "There are options for changing the working directory of your `.rmd` document with package `rprojroot`
 - "Use a chunk at the beginning of your document to load libraries and data globally to make your document more effiecient."
 ---